mattdesl/mp4-h264/README.md

 ## Tips for Speed

+- Use WebCodecs where supported
 - Use SIMD if the environment supports it
 - Use a worker to split the rendering and encoding into two threads
 - Use pointers (`encoder.encodeRGBPointer()`) where possible to avoid unnecessary data copies in and out of WASM memory
-- You can use WebGL2 to read RGB(A) pixels directly into HEAPU8 memory with `gl.readPixels`
+- You can use WebGL to read RGB(A) pixels directly into HEAPU8 memory with `gl.readPixels`
-  - If you are rendering a WebGL2 app, you might be able to do this directly from your app's rendering context to avoid any copies
+  - If you are using WebGL1, you can use `encoder.memory()` or `Encoder.HEAPU8` and then `subarray()` to get a view that you can write into
+  - If you are using WebGL2, `gl.readPixels` includes an offset parameter for where to write into
 - Use OffscreenCanvas if supported and your rendering doesn't need to be visible to the user

 ## Tips for File Size vs. Quality